How to Get sel4test Running on NVIDIA Jetson Orin Nano 8GB

 (

 vspace.c) — upstreammap_kernel_window()maps the entirePADDR_BASE–PADDR_TOPrange as Normal memory.
 On any platform where non-DRAM addresses are protected, speculative accesses trigger faults.
 Our port maps onlyavail_p_regs[].
-Upstream PR #1516 addresses kernel virtual layout but does not yet restrict the physical window to SDRAM. - S2_START_L1 cmake bug
+Upstream PR #1516 addresses kernel virtual layout but does not yet restrict the physical window to SDRAM. - Identity-map full PA window in the elfloader

 (